fleetdm/fleet/handbook/demand/README.md

 1. Add questionnaire details to the [Talk to an Expert](https://docs.google.com/spreadsheets/d/1aMLQ9z5TYn90AnE3g1sMPoxsMNMKXn_l3aWb9Kdi7G4/edit) spreadsheet.
 2. After meeting the contributor, follow up with an email including appropriate links.

+### Upload to YouTube
+Fleet regularly uploads a variety of content to YouTube such as podcast episodes, sprint demos, educational updates, design reviews, and more.

+- Login to the Fleet YouTube channel, click the create button and then upload the video.
+- Fill out relevant information such as title, description, thumbnail, playlists, audience, and [tags](https://docs.google.com/document/d/1Mu-XTkgJjqvPqpM1O0fiz97druAEJiYnr3OI4n6HtAA/edit?usp=sharing).
+- Create a new video thumbnail within Figma in the [YouTube covers board](https://docs.google.com/document/d/1Mu-XTkgJjqvPqpM1O0fiz97druAEJiYnr3OI4n6HtAA/edit?usp=sharing) with the video Title.
+- Set the visibility to "Public"
+- Share video link on social media

 ## Rituals
 <rituals :rituals="rituals['handbook/demand/demand.rituals.yml']"></rituals>